Thee Sacred Souls

-Thee Sacred Souls is the debut studio album by American soul trio Thee Sacred Souls, released on August 26, 2022, through Daptone Records.
+Thee Sacred Souls is an American soul trio signed to Daptone Records.

 Background

 Thee Sacred Souls formed in April 2019, composed of bassist Sal Samano, drummer Alex Garcia, and singer Josh Lane.
 Garcia and Samano met in San Diego in 2018, forming an instrumental oldies band.
 They met Lane a few months later, and he joined as a vocalist for the group.
 The group was inspired by chicano soul, gospel, doo-wop, and oldies music.
 The group started exclusively as a live band performing at local venues in San Diego at first.
 After their second show, Bosco Mann invited them to record music at Daptone Records' Penrose Studios in Riverside, California.

-The album's debut single, "Can I Call You Rose?" was the first song created by the trio.
 Work on their debut self-titled album began in 2019 and finished in 2022.

-Release and promotion

-On March 18, 2020, the group released their first single, "Can I Call You Rose?"
+The album's debut single, "Can I Call You Rose?", released on March 18, 2020, was the first song created by the trio.
 On June 15, 2022, the group announced that their debut self-titled album would be releasing on August 27, 2022, alongside a music video for "Easier Said Than Done".